 Context optimization.
 Claude Code performs significant work optimizing context windows, compacting conversations, and managing tool output to reduce per-request token consumption.
 Third-party tools operating on the same flat rate have no financial incentive to be similarly efficient.
 As one developer put it: “Claude Code wants you to eat less” at the all-you-can-eat buffet.2

 Ecosystem control.
 Anthropic is in a platform race.
 If developers build muscle memory around OpenCode or other multi-provider tools, switching costs evaporate.
-Keeping developers inside Claude Code keeps them inside Anthropic’s ecosystem.
+Keeping developers inside Claude Code — and its growing official plugin ecosystem — keeps them inside Anthropic’s ecosystem.

 The Developer Community Response